 Born and raised in Alaska, she’s happiest in the mountains in God’s country.
-She was running strings of horses and packing for hunters since before she could walk and talk!
-She loves her guests and is an amazing camp cook to boot!
+Gretchen has been running strings of horses in the backcountry and packing for hunters since before she could walk and talk!
+She loves to share Alaskan beauty, her horses, adventure and the wilderness with her guests.

 With three years guiding trail rides and a background in guiding wilderness expeditions, he loves to work with youth groups and to be out in the mountains.
 He takes good care of his guests on and off the trail.
 Ask him to play the banjo!

 A seasoned Kansas cowboy!
 After years of working on ranches in the states, he’s finally living his lifelong dream of wrangling horses in Alaska.
 You’re in good hands with Randy guiding the trip!